 You may have heard of two recent health concerns that are prompting widespread news coverage: The Ebola outbreak in the West African countries of Liberia, Sierra Leone and Guinea; and Enterovirus-D68.
 There is no need to be alarmed; this letter is simply precautionary.
 We want to make sure you are aware of the facts and what proactive steps are being taken by our school/district and the Santa Clara County Public Health Department.

-Some Important Facts About Enterovirus D68
+Some Important Facts About Enterovirus-D68

 To date, there has been one confirmed case of Enterovirus-D68 in Santa Clara County and 32 confirmed cases in California.
 More confirmed cases are likely to appear as the California Department of Public Health state lab continues to test specimens from patients suspected of having this infection.

-In most people, Enterovirus D-68 causes mild symptoms similar to the common cold.
+In most people, Enterovirus-D68 causes mild symptoms similar to the common cold.
 In some people, the virus can cause wheezing and difficulty breathing, especially in children with asthma and other respiratory illnesses.
 It is recommended that children with asthma are up to date with their asthma action plan, and all children should receive their annual influenza vaccine.

 The best prevention for this virus is: